Browse by Medical Category

 We have studied these and other variants previously identified to begin exploring their contributions to physiology and clinical medicine.

-In 2007, named studies of genomic variation as Breakthrough of the Year, and highlighted our work.
+In 2007, Science Magazine named studies of genomic variation as Breakthrough of the Year, and highlighted our work.
 In 2005, Science included the International HapMap Project in the citation naming studies of human evolution as breakthrough of that year.

 This research is collaborative and multidisciplinary, requiring sustained partnerships of physicians and clinical researchers, medical geneticists, experts in technology and process management, statisticians and population geneticists.